codemetropolis/CodeMetropolis/about/index.md

 CodeMetropolis tools use XML files to communicate with eachother.
 Mapping Tool generate an ouput XML file which is the input file for the Placing Tool.
 Then the Placing Tool generate an output XML file for the Rendering Tool.
 These XML files are using the same format defined in an XML Schema.

 **Installation guide**
 In order to use all functionality of CodeMetropolis you have to install the following dependencies.
 First you have to install Java Runtime Environment 8 to run the command line tools.
 Mapping Tool use the graph file to get the source code metrics.
 You have to install Minecraft client 1.8 to display the Minecraft world.
+First you have to run [SourceMeter][sm] to get the graph file, which contain the source code metrics.
+You can use it with the following command:

+   *SourceMeterJava.exe -projectName=&lt;inputProjectName> -projectBaseDir=&lt;inputProjectDir> -resultsDir= &lt;ResultsDir>*

+   Options:

+   * -projectName=
+      The name of the project.
+It will be the name of the directory in the results directory.

+   * -projectBaseDir=
+      The path of the directory of the source code.

+   * -resultsDir=
+      The path of the directory where the results will be stored.

+After that, you can find the graph file in &lt;ResultsDir>&lt;inputProjectName>\java\&lt;date>.
+You can find more information in documentation of [SourceMeter][sm].

-First you have to run Mapping Tool following command:
+Then you have to run Mapping Tool following command:

    *java -jar cmplacing.jar -i &lt;inputFile> -o &lt;outputFile> -m &lt;mappingFile>*